 The technique may be simple in theory, but how to conduct A/B testing can be tricky to execute, especially when you have several different variations to test.
 To help make this process as smooth as possible, let’s look at the top five tips for A/B testing your Facebook posts.

 1. Make small changes to your Facebook post headline, image, and copy

 You might want to test a few aspects of your post, such as your headline, description, caption, and image.
 The key here is to focus on one variable at a time and avoid the temptation to cram all of your options into one test.

 For example, say you want to test two different headlines.
 Posts A and B should have the same description, caption, and image; they should only differ by the headline.
 If they differ in other ways, you won’t really know which aspect of the post people were responding to.

 Once you know which variation worked better, you can use it to craft better copy going forward.
 Meaning, your A/B tests won’t just help you make the most of one post, but of future posts as well.

 2. Don’t blow your budget

-If anyone says you need to spend hundreds of dollars to A/B test your Facebook post…run.
+If anyone says you need to spend hundreds of dollars for your social media testing strategy…run.
 Or at least, don’t listen to them.
-It’s easy to create effective Facebook Ads on a budget, and you should be able to do the same with your A/B tests.
+It’s easy to create effective Facebook Ads on a budget, and you should be able to spend efficiently on A/B testing your Facebook post.

-That’s why, on the ShareThis Social Optimization Platform, you can run tests on your Facebook Page for free.
-Even if you choose to create a Promoted Post test (which is boosted to reach more people), each variation is capped at $10.
+With the ShareThis Social A/B tool, you can run tests on your Facebook Page for free.
+Even if you choose to create a Promoted Post-test (which is boosted to reach more people), each variation is capped at $10.